-In the Company's consolidated balance sheets, assets of the consolidated VIEs are mainly included in investment in affiliates, investment in securities, installment loans, cash and cash equivalents, and liabilities of those consolidated VIEs are mainly included in short-term debt and long-term debt.
+In the Company's consolidated balance sheets, assets of the consolidated VIEs are mainly included in investment in affiliates, investment in securities and installment loans, and liabilities of those consolidated VIEs are mainly included in short-term debt and long-term debt.

-Variable interests of non-consolidated VIEs, which the Company and its subsidiaries have, are included in investment in securities.
+Variable interests of non-consolidated VIEs, which the Company and its subsidiaries have, are included in investment in securities in the Company's consolidated balance sheets.
 The Company and its subsidiaries have a commitment agreement by which the Company may be required to make additional investment in certain such non-consolidated VIEs.